krustlet/krustlet/docs/howto/kubernetes-on-gke.md

 --num-nodes="1"
 ```

 > **NOTE** This creates a cluster with nodes distributed across multiple zones in a region.
+This
-This increase the cluster's availability.
-If you'd prefer a less available (and cheaper) single zone cluster, you may use the following commands instead:
+increases the cluster's availability.
+If you'd prefer a less available (and cheaper) single zone
+cluster, you may use the following commands instead:

 ```shell
 $ ZONE="${REGION}-a" # Or "-b" or "-c"